ParrotSec/documentation/docs/faq.md

 No, although similar Parrot isn't designed to replace or be used as a Heads/Tails system.

-### What is the difference between Kali Linux and Parrot Linux?
+### What is the difference between Kali Linux and ParrotOS?

 There are several and we think you should try both to really get a solid feeling of which one fits you best.